AVDambeck/yabec/books/rulebook/phases/1-town.md

 Unopinionated players can simply follow the party to whichever dungeon they go to.
 ### Charting
 One players *charts* the journey to a dungeon or another town.
-Its suggest that this player be the *quater master*.
+Its suggest that this player be the *quatermaster*.
 See Roles.

 1. Count the number of *hexes* between the party's current location, and the destination.
-2. Count the number of *hexes* to a town.
+2. If the destination is a dungeon, add the number of hexes to a town.
-3. (optional) If crossing an *obsticle*, such as a river, add each to the count.
+3. If any, add the number of rivers and other obstivles.
 4. For each player and minion, aquire a ration for each *hex*.
 5. (optional) If crossing a body of water, also aquire the fare for passage on a boat.

 Best practice is to have each participating player compensate the *quarter master* for their rations.
 ### Departing
 One player, ideally the Caller will announce "Adventuers to depart!".